We hope you find the information enclosed helpful but please do get in touch if you have anything you would like to ask.

 If you are fortunate enough to look under 21, we may ask you to prove you are 18 or over.
 The following forms of ID are accepted at our bars:

 - government ‘Prove It’ card.

-Children under the age of two, for most performances, are free and do not require a ticket but must sit on the lap of their parent/guardian.
+Children under the age of two, for most performances, are free and do not require a ticket but must sit on the lap of their parent or guardian.
 All older children need a ticket to attend.

 This may change depending on the type of performance and at the discretion of the promoter/management.
-Please check individual show pages or check with box office for up to date information.
+Please check individual show pages or contact box office for up to date information.

 The hall has a limited number of booster seats available on a first come first served basis.
-Please speak to a member of our front of house team inside the auditorium when you attend.
+Please speak to a member of our front of house team inside the hall when you arrive.

 Baby changing facilities are available in the ladies toilets on the ground floor of the venue (Victoria Suite side).

-We are a breastfeeding friendly venue and you are welcome to feed throughout the building, however if you would prefer a quiet/private place to feed your child please speak to one of our front of house team.
+We are a breastfeeding friendly venue and you are welcome to feed throughout the building, however if you would prefer a quiet or private place to feed your child please speak to one of our front of house team.

 FAMILIES AND CHILDREN